anand-tummapudi/designpatterns/README.md

 #### 1. Factory Pattern
 Factory design pattern is used when we have a super class with multiple sub classes and based on input, we ned to return one of the sub-class object.
+Using factory pattern we can code for interface ratherthan implementation.
+Extension of more different implementations in future is very easy.
+###### Examples of Factory pattern implementations in JDK:
+java.util.Calendar - getInstance()
+java.util.ResourceBundle - getBundle()
+java.util.EnumSet - of()
+java.sql.DriverManager - getConnection()
+java.net.URL - openConnection()
+java.lang.Class - newInstance()
+java.lang.class - forName()

 #### 2. Singleton Pattern
 ###### Bill Dugh Implementation :